Primary Semi-Formal and Formal Curriculum Overview

-Students working at age related expectations follow the Pathway 3 Formal Curriculum.
-The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the students in our school.
+The Pathway 3 Formal Curriculum incorporates the statutory requirements of the National Curriculum, whilst also providing other experiences and opportunities which best meet the learning and development needs of the pupils in our school.
 The aim of our Pathway 3 curriculum is for students to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
-(See: Pathway 3 Formal Primary Curriculum Map)
+(See Pathway 3 Formal Primary Curriculum Map).

-At the Grove school Play takes a central part in our Curriculum, we see Play as being fundamental to the development of both the student and the adult that the student will become.
-Play is an essential part of learning, so we provide our students with a safe and secure environment, to explore and engage in Play and Leisure skills.
-These skills are delivered through our Semi-Formal Curriculum, which has been adapted from Equals, Play and Leisure SoW.
+At the Grove school, play takes a central part in our curriculum.
+We see play as being fundamental to the development of both the student and the adult that the student will become.
+Play is an essential part of learning, so we provide our students with a safe and secure environment, to explore and engage in play and leisure skills.